JohnLukeJoeshua/6001CEM_Here4You_FinalYearProject/README.md

 #  6001CEM Final Year Project - John Luke Joeshua

-**Please _DO NOT_ use this Mobile application for personal usage, this project is meant for University Final Year**
+**Please _DO NOT_ use this Mobile application for personal usage.
+This project is meant for University Final Year**

 ## Here4You - Mental Health Mobile Application